Contact Information

 Biography

-Prior to graduate study, Austin was an organizer in the Fight for $15 movement, Food Not Bombs, Showing Up for Racial Justice (SURJ), and other grassroots causes.
-From 2016-2018 he was the Education Coordinator at Mission:Wolf, an educational wildlife sanctuary in southern Colorado for rescued wolves, wolf-dogs, and horses.
+Prior to graduate study, August was an organizer in the Fight for $15 movement, Food Not Bombs, Showing Up for Racial Justice (SURJ), and several other grassroots causes.
+From 2016-2019 they were the Education Coordinator at Mission:Wolf, a nonprofit wildlife sanctuary in southern Colorado for rescued wolves, wolfdogs, and horses.
+August is currently collaborating with both Mission: Wolf and Wild Spirit Wolf Sanctuary in New Mexico for their ethnographic research.

 Research Interests